 TiVo requires you to go to their website, create an account and register your device.
 This isn’t uncommon.
 Amazon requires you to register Fire TV devices as well.
 We’re just not used to seeing it on an Android TV device.

-Once you create a TiVo account and link your device, TiVo asks you some personalization questions to get an idea of what kind of movies and TV shows you like.
-This is all so it can give you better recommendations in the TiVo Stream app.
+Once you create a TiVo account and link your device, TiVo asks you some personalization questions to understand what kind of movies and TV shows you like.

 It’s a simple “Do you prefer Show A or Show B” question.
 You’re only required to go through a couple of them before it lets you continue.

 Then, you can select specific TV shows and movies to add to your playlist.
-This helps with the personalized recommendations, but it also automatically puts these shows front-and-center when new episodes come out.

-Finally, you can select what streaming services you subscribe to.
-Personally, I really like manually selecting my streaming services, as apposed to the system Google uses with the new Google TV. i.e. letting it choose what it thinks I’d be interested in.
+Personally, I really like manually selecting my streaming services instead of letting the system choose what it thinks I’d be interested in.

 Once that’s complete, you’re (finally) taken to the familiar Android TV home screen.